Overview

 Following US military operations on 3 January which removed President Nicolás Maduro from power in Venezuela, the country remains at a critical political and economic crossroads, with the durability of the regime under renewed scrutiny, economically fragile and facing international pressure.

-The panel will also explore the implications for Europe and the UK, including the impact on transatlantic coordination, energy security, migration and the defence of the rules-based international order.
+The panel also explored the implications for Europe and the UK, including the impact on transatlantic coordination, energy security, migration and the defence of the rules-based international order.
 The panel will consider how UK and European policymakers can balance principled support for democratic outcomes with pragmatic engagement, and what Venezuela’s trajectory means for Europe’s wider strategic interests in the Americas.

 Panellists: